aphyr/distsys-class/README.markdown

     - Can be even cheaper if you only need serializability
   - See Rich Hickey's talks on Datomic architecture
   - See Pat Helland's 2013 RICON West keynote on Salesforce's storage

+### Confluence

+- Systems which are order-independent are easier to construct and reason about
+- Also helps us avoid coordination
+- CRDTs are confluent, which means we can apply updates without waiting
+- Immutable values are trivially confluent: once present, fixed
+- Streaming systems can leverage confluence as well:
+  - Buffer events, and compute+flush when you know you've seen everything
+  - Emit partial results so you can take action now, e.g. for monitoring
+  - When full data is available, merge with + or max
+  - Bank ledgers are (mostly) confluent: txn order doesn't affect balance
+    - But when you need to enforce a minimum balance, no longer confluent
+    - Combine with a sealing event (e.g. the day's end) to recover confluence
+- See Aiken, Widom, & Hellerstein 1992, "Behavior of Database Production Rules"

+### Backpressure

+- Services which talk to each other are usually connected by *queues*
+- Service and queue capacity is finite
+- How do you handle it when a downstream service is unable to handle load?
+  1. Consume resources and explode
+  2. Shed load.
+Start dropping requests.
+  3. Reject requests.
+Ignore the work and tell clients it failed.
+  4. Apply backpressure to clients, asking them to slow down.
+- 2-4 allow the system to catch up and recover
+  - But backpressure reduces the volume of work that has to be retried
+- Backpressure defers choice to producers: compositional
+  - Clients of load-shedding systems are locked into load-shedding
+    - They have no way to tell that the system is hosed
+  - Clients of backpressure systems can apply backpressure to *their clients*
+    - Or shed load, if they choose
+  - If you're making an asynchronous system, *always* include backpressure
+    - Your users will thank you later
+- Fundamentally: *bounding resources*
+  - Request timeouts (bounded time)
+  - Exponential backoffs (bounded use)
+  - Bounded queues
+  - Bounded concurrency
+- See Zach Tellman, "Everything Will Flow"

 ### Services for domain models